rocketacademy/marketing-website/src/pages/faq/index.md

         1. Coding Basics teaches basic coding syntax, tools, and computational thinking, and not advanced frameworks such as React or Redux.

-        2. The concepts we learn in Basics will give students the foundation to better harness frameworks such as React or Redux during Software Engineering Bootcamp.
+        2. The concepts we learn in Basics will give students the foundation to better harness frameworks such as React or Redux during Coding Bootcamp.
     - question: Will Basics teach me how to make a website?
+      answers:
-      answers: Coding Basics teaches basic coding syntax, tools, and computational thinking, not web development.
-Rocket accepts top Basics students into our Software Engineering Bootcamp where we dive deeper into web and general application development.
+        Coding Basics teaches basic coding syntax, tools, and computational thinking, not web development.
+Rocket accepts top Basics students into our Coding Bootcamp where we dive deeper into web and general application development.
 softwareengineeringbootcamp:
-  heading: Software Engineering Coding Bootcamp
+  heading: Coding Bootcamp
-  sidebarlabel: Software Engineering Coding Bootcamp
+  sidebarlabel: Coding Bootcamp
   questions:
     - question: What languages will I learn in Coding Bootcamp?
       answers: >-